sustrik/ribosome/README.md

 ./+!
 ```

-Note that separator doesn't appear after the last element of the list:
+Note that the separator doesn't appear after the last element of the list:

 ```
 Hello Alice, Bob, Carol!